What is a bondservant / bond-servant?

 Question: "What is a bondservant / bond-servant?"

-The word bondservant comes from the Greek word doulos, meaning “one who is subservient to, and entirely at the disposal of, his master; a slave.”
+A bondservant is a slave.
+In some Bibles the word bondservant is the translation of the Greek word doulos, which means “one who is subservient to, and entirely at the disposal of, his master; a slave.”
+Other translations use the word slave or servant.

 In Roman times, the term bondservant or slave could refer to someone who voluntarily served others.
 But it usually referred to one who was held in a permanent position of servitude.
 Under Roman law, a bondservant was considered the owner’s personal property.
 Slaves essentially had no rights and could even be killed with impunity by their owners.